apl-cornell/PDL/docs/object_plan.md

 ## other random stuff
  - m o r e  operators! (good distinction between the full precision ones and the normal ones.
 Also unary ops such as inversion, and folding operations)
+ - release that does something should have sequential latency